Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 <p>A grand manor stands before you, four stories of cold, soot-stained stone, tall narrow windows, and high peaked roofs forming a picture of austere, chilling grandeur.
 Midway up, a narrow balcony juts out from the third floor, offering a grim perch from which to survey the surrounding grounds.</p>
 <p>The centerpiece of this imposing facade is the portico, a stone arch standing sentinel before the house's oaken doors.
 A wrought-iron gate fills this arch, its rusty hinges creaking as it sways in the wind.</p>
 <p>On either side of the gate, oil lamps hang from chains, their light dim and flickering, casting a sickly glow that barely pierces the surrounding fog.</p>
-<p>Beyond the gate, a set of sturdy oaken doors stand closed, framed by the gate and the lamps.
-The doors are old and weathered, their wood darkened by time, but they stand strong and proud—an unwelcome entrance to the house beyond.</p>
+<p>Beyond the gate, a set of sturdy oaken doors stand open, framed by the gate and the lamps.
+The doors are old and weathered, their wood darkened by time, but they stand strong and proud—guardians to the house beyond.</p>
 <p>A gust of wind sweeps past you, carrying with it a whisper of cold dread that sends shivers down your spine.</p>
 </div>

-Any players who began with the ***Barovian Relics*** hook can now see the players who began with the ***Lost in the Mists*** hook, and vice-versa.
-(If any of the players’ relics flew or rolled to Death House—as with the ***wanderer’s scarf*** or the ***electrum coin***—they land on the house’s threshold, just beyond the portico.)
-The street is otherwise deserted.
+If the players don't enter the house of their own accord, relate that the fog is closing in, and so are the howls and footsteps.

 The entrance beyond the portico is otherwise as described in <span class="citation">Entrance (p.
 212)</span>.

-> [!lore]+ **Strahd & the Cult**
->
-> The cult of Death House earned no love from Strahd in life.
-But in death, the two parties have come to an informal, unspoken understanding.
->
-> In exchange for the permission to roam far afield from the misty land of Barovia to claim sacrifices, Death House is bound to return to the valley after each hunting excursion.
-Should any adventurers successfully escape the house's bloodied altar, they inevitably emerge into Strahd's domain—assuring him of a worthy crop of prey to pursue.
 ### Main Hall
 <span class="citation"><em>This scene takes place in Appendix B: Area 2.</em></span>

-When the players pass through Death House’s threshold, any Barovian relics they carry cease to be active.
-(For example, the *sunrise medallion* ceases to glow.)

 The main hall is largely as described in <span class="citation">Main Hall (p.
 212)</span> but now contains a grandfather clock, which is placed in the circular space at the base of the stairs.